Keyword research tools Magnifying glass focuses on a dictionary page.

 3. Use the map to spot regional spikes, e.g., “web design Islamabad” for local leads.

-4. Analyze trends: Rising terms like “no-code UI kits 2026.”
+4. Analyse trends: Rising terms like “no-code UI kits 2026”.

 Creative Twist:

-For crochet content, search “handmade craft SEO” find “Etsy SEO for crochet patterns” (low competition).
+For crochet content, search “handmade craft SEO” and find “Etsy SEO for crochet patterns” (low competition).
 Build a series around it.
 Starts at $29/month after 2 free trials.

 Unique Edge: